Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Abstract

-\ABSTRACT{ Quasi-experimental causal inference methods have become central in empirical operations management (OM) for guiding managerial decisions.
+Quasi-experimental causal inference methods have become central in empirical operations management (OM) for guiding managerial decisions.
 Among the relevant methods, empiricists utilize the Difference-in-Differences (DiD) estimator, which is built on the ``parallel trends” assumption.
 To increase the plausibility of parallel trends holding, researchers often match treated and control units before applying DiD, motivated by the intuition that matched groups are more likely to have the same post-treatment outcome absent treatment.
 Although this practice has been studied previously, the focus was solely on the bias.
 Yet bias is only one side to the story; the tradeoff in variance, and hence mean squared error (MSE), is left unexplored.
-In this work, we not only generalize earlier bias results but also fill this gap by mathematically analyzing properties of variance and MSE, a practically relevant metric for managerial decision making.
+In this work, we not only generalize earlier bias results under weaker assumptions but also fill this gap by analyzing properties of variance and MSE, a practically relevant metric for managerial decision making.
 We show, under a linear structural model with unobserved time-varying confounders, that variance results contrast with established bias insights: when considering variance, matching on observed covariates prior to DiD is not always recommended over the classic (unmatched) DiD due to a sample size tradeoff.
 Furthermore, matching additionally on pre-treatment outcome(s) is always beneficial as such tradeoff no longer exists once matching is performed.
-Given our novel contrasting results to the established literature, we characterize full bias-variance tradeoffs among three estimators and advocate using MSE as a final metric.
+Given our novel contrasting results to the established literature, we characterize full bias-variance tradeoffs among three estimators and recommend incorporating MSE as an additional metric if applied researchers weigh bias and variance equally.
 We further give practitioner-friendly guidelines with theoretical guarantees that determine whether applied researchers should match (and on what variables) for their applications.
-Lastly, we apply these guidelines to re-examine a recent empirical study that matches prior to DiD to study how the introduction of monetary incentives by a knowledge-sharing platform affects general engagement on the platform.
+As an illustration, we apply these guidelines to re-examine a recent empirical study that matches prior to DiD to study how the introduction of monetary incentives by a knowledge-sharing platform affects general engagement on the platform.
 Our results show that the authors' decision was both warranted and critical to produce a credible causal estimate.
-In particular, we provide new managerial insights that after a full bias correction, their estimated effect with matching still remains statistically significant, providing further evidence that the chosen methodological approach is sufficiently robust to address potential managerial concerns over violations of parallel trends. }